Skip to Main Content

 2. Provide academic context - theoretical perspectives, history of the issue (space permitting)

-3. Indicate your aim and your approach (this may include your theoretical lens and/or your thesis)
+3. Indicate your aim and your approach (are you applying a particular theoretical lens?)

-The introduction is about 10% of your word count, which can help you to decide how much weight to give each of the elements above.
-A short, 200-word introduction should briefly deal with 1, 3 and 4 above at a minimum.
+The introduction should take about 10% of your word count, which can help you decide how much weight to give each of the elements above.
+A short, 200-word introduction should briefly deal with 1, 3, 4 and 5 above.

 Writing a good essay opener